Spettacolo83/ScanTest/README.md

 # ScanTest
 Scanner Test for Music Magpie.
-The user can scan a barcode or insert it manually.
+The user could scan a barcode or insert it manually.
 The information will be retrieved from UPC Item DB and displayed on screen.

 ## UPC Item DB
 [UPC Item DB website](http://www.upcitemdb.com)